Fylinde/auth-sdk/README.md

 </form>
 ```

-Then, you can use `saleorAuthClient.fetchWithAuth` directly for any queries and mutations.
+Then, you can use `fylindeAuthClient.fetchWithAuth` directly for any queries and mutations.

-For a full working example, see the [Saleor Auth SDK example](https://github.com/saleor/example-auth-sdk/tree/app/ssr/page.tsx).
+For a full working example, see the [Fylinde Auth SDK example](https://github.com/fylinde/example-auth-sdk/tree/app/ssr/page.tsx).

 ### Next.js Pages Router with [Apollo Client](https://www.apollographql.com/docs/react/)